biosaxs-dev/molass-develop/chapters/04/git_env.md

 ## Git Large File Storage

-For large files > 50MB, it is recommended to use Git Large File Storage (LFD).
+For large files larger than 50MB, it is recommended to use Git Large File Storage (LFS).

 ### Install Git LFS